Skip to main content

 If the cloud server with Jitsi Meet does not have access from the internet, you can access Jitsi Meet by domain name.
 To do this:

-• or add an A-record to the file hosts on the clients.
+• or add an A-record to the hosts file on the clients.

 Add a custom certificate